 Some business types may also require a Federal Employer Identification Number (EIN).
 While some states enable you to apply for an EIN during the business registration process, some states require a separate application.

 The IRS requires that all tax preparers or firms filing 11 or more returns must electronically file.
-Before you can electronically file tax returns, you or your firm must apply to become an Authorized e-File Provider with the IRS and obtain an electronic filing identification number (EFIN).
+Before you can electronically file tax returns, you or your firm must apply to become an Authorized e-file Provider with the IRS and obtain an electronic filing identification number (EFIN).
 You will need to complete a separate EFIN application for each location from which your business will electronically file returns.
-Once you have submitted your application to become an Authorized e-File Provider, you will need to send a fingerprint set to the IRS so they can administer a suitability check.
-This may include a credit check, a criminal background check, a tax compliance check and a check for previous non-compliance with IRS e-File requirements.
+Once you have submitted your application to become an Authorized e-file Provider, non-certified professionals will need to send a fingerprint set to the IRS so they can administer a suitability check.
+This may include a credit check, a criminal background check, a tax compliance check and a check for previous non-compliance with IRS e-file requirements.
 This process may take up to 45 days.
 There is no fee to obtain an EFIN.

 It’s important to note that some states require e-file providers to submit a separate enrollment application for authorization to e-file individual or business tax returns.
 Check with relevant state tax agencies to understand state-level e-file requirements.

 Anyone who prepares or assists in the preparation of federal tax returns for compensation must have a valid preparer tax identification number (PTIN).
 The IRS issues PTINs to anyone authorized to legally prepare and defend tax documents for individuals and companies.
 PTINs expire and need to be renewed every year.
 If you are starting a firm, keep in mind that PTINs cannot be shared by a firm.
 Every paid preparer must have their own PTIN before they can assist in preparing federal tax returns.

 To obtain a PTIN number, you can register on the IRS website.
 Applying online takes about 15 minutes.